Tag Archives: Ben Whishaw

 The Lobster (2015), Colin Farrell, Rachel Weisz

-Starring Colin Farrell, and Rachel Weisz, The Lobster is a sci-fi/ comedy/ romance set in a world that looks like earth but there are very different rules that govern how to live.
-One rule being, you have to live in a couple.
-If single you’re sent to a hotel where you’ll have 45 days to find a partner.
+Starring Colin Farrell and Rachel Weisz, The Lobster is a sci-fi/comedy/romance set in a world that looks like Earth but there are very different rules that govern how to live.
+One rule is that you have to live in a couple.
+If single, you’re sent to a hotel where you’ll have 45 days to find a partner.
 Should you fail to do so, you get turned into an animal of your choosing.

 There is one thing I didn’t expect and that is just how dark the film actually gets.
-I found myself very happily amused from the start to around half way through.
-Then the darkness sets in and I basically didn’t laugh again until very close to the end.
+I found myself very happily amused from the start to around halfway through.
+Then the darkness set in and I didn’t laugh again until very close to the end.

 The Lobster (2015), John C. Reilly